bossemel/bossemel.github.io/_pages/cv.md

 nav_order: 5
 ---

-## CV

 ### Education

-**Doctor of Philosophy (PhD)** - School of Informatics
+**PhD in Informatics**
 University of Edinburgh, 2023-present
-Research focus: Computer vision and machine learning applications for biology, ecology, and health
+Research focus: Machine learning and computer vision applications for human learning.

-**Master of Science (MSc)** - Data Science
+**MSc in Biomedical AI**
+School of Informatics, University of Edinburgh, 2023-2024
+Dissertation: "Teaching Visual Knowledge via Interpretable Concepts"

+**MSc in Data Science**
-University of Edinburgh, 2019-2020
+School of Informatics, University of Edinburgh, 2019-2020
-Grade: With Distinction
 Dissertation: "CM Flows - Copula Density Estimation with Normalizing Flows"

+**MSc in Quantitative Economics**
+Faculty of Economics, Ludwig Maximilian University of Munich, 2019-2020
+Dissertation: "Machine Learning for Causal Discovery with Applications in Economics"

 ### Experience